 What age does 'Junior' cover?

 Junior Boarding Passes are for ages 5 to 15 years inclusive.

 Under fives can travel free of charge providing they sit on the lap of a parent or guardian and do not occupy a seat on their own.

 Can under 16s travel alone?

-No, under 16s need to accompanied by a fare paying adult
+No, under 16s need to be accompanied by a responsible fare paying adult.

 Should I tell you if I have any special dietary requirements?